EbookFoundation/capstone-projects/pgiab.md

     Hariharan Vijayachandran - Front End

 ## Our Plan
     MVP: Use Ansible to download a basic server from git that displays books which you can download.
-Section off types of books(genres) by either labels provided or if not, comparing book titles to their sections online/ on the project gutenburg website.
+    Section off types of books(genres) by either labels provided or if not, comparing book titles to info from online/the project gutenburg website.

     Provide a interactive frontend using React and scalable backend.
     Provide user friendly features: